cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Do you enjoy what you are doing?
 - Do you even lift?
 - Do you have academic qualifications?
+- Do you have a family?
 - Do you have an university exam?
+- Do you have brothers?
+- Do you have any siblings?
 - Do you like humans?
 - Do you like people with green eyes?
 - Do you like your handwriting?